Exploring the Churches of Seville, Spain

 - Seville is situated on the plain of the River Guadalquivir.
 Wikipedia

-- The city is also home to the Seville Marathon, one of the largest marathons in Europe.
+- Seville is also home to the University of Seville, the oldest university in Spain.
 Wikipedia

-- Seville is also home to the Seville International Film Festival, one of the most important film festivals in Spain.
+- Seville is also home to the Seville Cathedral, the third-largest church in the world.
 Wikipedia

 FAQs